 For you as an internal communicator, RSS is a way of enriching the content you broadcast to staff – informing, adding humor, or just offering variety.

-This content could be relevant to certain roles, for example, call center staff why need to be appraised of latest currency rates, stock prices, etc.
+This content could be relevant to certain roles, for example, call center staff why need to be appraised of the latest currency rates, stock prices, etc.

 It could be specific for certain locations, such as weather watch updates for field-based staff during the US hurricane season.

 Or it could simply be general content of interest, like events that happened on this date in history, which international day is observed today.

 Popular RSS feeds